-"You´re kidding!"gasped Carol folding her arms in front of her chest as a horrified look passed through her eyes.
+"You're kidding!", gasped Carol folding her arms in front of her chest as a horrified look passed through her eyes.

-"You´re sure that it shall be me?
+"Are you sure that it shall be me?
 Not your father?
 A boyfriend?
-What´s about relatives?" she tried again.
+How about relatives?", she tried again.

 That's why, Carol thought.
 "Who gave that idea to you?
-I´m going to arrest him." she said instead of speaking out loud what she really thought.
+I'm going to arrest him", she said instead of speaking out loud what she really thought.

 "I know."
 Although she smiled, because she knew more.
-She promised to herself that her friend will have a wellness week.
+She promised to herself that her friend will have a wellness week, without any work.

 "In four days.
 Half past six in the morning.
 We will be there at eight o´clock, Moscow evening time.
 Whatever it is in relation to our time zone."
 Now, Mary Blythe wasn't a high educated and great psychologist anymore, but in that case, a pretty normal human.

 "You are sending me away.
 So, you are supposed to explains this", he replied and, of course, was right.

 "We decided that you need a bit free time."
 Alex sighed.